 The Rage by Richard Bachman

-The novel follows the story of Charlie Decker, a high school student who, after being suspended for attacking a teacher, returns to school with a gun and takes his classmates and teacher hostage in the classroom.
-Along with three other students who he has convinced to help him, Charlie demands that the police bring his girlfriend, Amy, to the school so they can escape together.
+The narrative revolves around Charlie Decker, a high school student who faces suspension for assaulting a teacher.
+Upon his return to school, he seizes control of the classroom by brandishing a gun, holding his classmates and teacher hostage.
+Assisted by three fellow students whom he has persuaded to join his cause, Charlie demands that the police bring his girlfriend, Amy, to the school, hoping to escape together.

-“The Rage” is a thought-provoking exploration of the issues of gun violence, mental health, and the social pressures faced by young people.
-The novel is not only a gripping thriller but also a commentary on the state of American society and the consequences of neglecting the needs of its youth.
+“The Rage” presents a thought-provoking examination of themes such as gun violence, mental health, and the societal pressures faced by today’s youth.
+Beyond being an enthralling thriller, the novel serves as a poignant commentary on the state of American society and the repercussions of neglecting the well-being of its younger generation.

 If you would like to read this it will be costly and hard to find as its Out of Print and the collected Bachman Books with the story (1985 and 1996 Editions are getting pricey as well).
 Forgive me for not linking them as the prices do vary and you will need to search around for best option for you.